Access to MS SQL Server Database: FreeTDS Installation

 FreeTDS Installation

-Install from rpm
+Install from Repository

 • For RedHat RHEL 6 freetds is available as rpm in the Epel Repository, but only the outdated version 0.91